wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365-developer/embedded-web-experiences/includes/7-exercise-implement-tab-authentication.md

 }
 ```

 Locate the `render()` method, and update the return statement to the following code.
 The `render()` method displays a button for the user to select to sign in and request their emails from Microsoft Graph.
-It then displays the email messages in a list:
+It then displays the email messages in a list.

 ```tsx
 public render() {